 Thank you for your continued support of Bowling Green State University as we work together to keep the health and safety of our learning community a top priority during this evolving situation.

 Vice President, University Advancement

 The Student Emergency Fund and Bridge to BG Scholarship Fund are providing critical aid to BGSU students during this challenging time.
 Help us meet this unprecedented need and keep our students on track to graduate.

 BGSU Virtual Engagement Resources

 Stay connected with BGSU through our virtual engagement page.
-Check this page daily for new events and resources for our campus community.
-You’ll find everything from virtual concerts and tours to fitness and wellness resources, Netflix watch parties and games.
+Check this page for new events and resources.
+You’ll find everything from virtual concerts and tours to fitness and wellness resources.

 BGSU alumna plays critical role in helping COVID-19 patients recover

 Bowling Green State University alumna Sara Houlihan ’09 has found herself on the front lines of the coronavirus pandemic as a physical therapist in Ann Arbor, Michigan, helping critically ill coronavirus patients regain the strength to return home and continue their recovery.